tottokug/mslearn-genaiops/index.md

 Welcome to the GenAIOps hands-on labs!
 These labs provide practical experience with **monitoring** and **tracing** generative AI applications using Azure AI Foundry and GitHub Actions.

+> **🌐 100% Cloud-Based Labs!**
+>
+> No local development environment required!
+Everything runs in the cloud:
+> - Use GitHub's web interface to fork and configure
+> - Use Azure Cloud Shell for service principal setup
+> - Use GitHub Actions to execute labs automatically
+> - View results in Azure AI Foundry and GitHub

 ## 🚀 Quick Start Guide

 ### Prerequisites